Topolyte/SQLiteZero/README.md

     // Alternatively pass your own flags in the second constructor parameter:
     _ = try SQLite(path, flags: [.readOnly])

-    // Use executeScript() to execute more than one statement.
+    // Use executeScript() to execute multiple statements separated by ;
+    // If you pass more than one statement to the regular execute() method,
+    // only the first statement will be executed.
+The remaining ones are ignored.

     try db.executeScript("""
         create table person (